 Since its founding in October 2016, Women in Intelligence and National Security has participated in, organized or co-organized countless events, including trips to government agencies and guest lectures by experts.
 It also organized and hosted the 2nd Intelligence and National Security Conference, a two-day event at Coastal Carolina University, which drew over 20 nationally renowned speakers from agencies including CIA, NSA, FBI, DEA and others, and more than 200 attendees.
+In 2019, WINS organized a day-long Professional Development Workshop with the participation of –among others– representatives from the NSA and the Department of State.
 WINS has been featured several times on television and print media.
 A list of our accomplishments is provided below, in reverse chronological order (from newest to oldest).

 December 6, 2018 – WINS holds its culminating Women Undercover event, with the participation of former former FBI Special Agent Dana Ridenour.
 The meeting was open to WINS members only.